MarkZhuVUW/ts-react-s3-circleci-portfolio/README.md

 ### Code reuse

-Website deployed to an S3 bucket with Cloudfront as CDN: https://www.markz-employer-tracker.net/ `http` is redirected to `https`.
+Website deployed to an S3 bucket with Cloudfront as CDN: https://www.markz-employer-tracker.net/ and https://markz-employer-tracker.net/
+`http` is redirected to `https`.

 Initially I wanted to redirect `markz-employer-tracker.net` to `www.markz-employer-tracker.net` then I realized that it generates too many S3 bucket and CloudFront requests which makes hosting the website much more expensive.
 Now I am not redirecting but rather I am routing traffic from both `markz-employer-tracker.net` and `www.markz-employer-tracker.net` to a single CloudFront distribution using Route 53.